mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 ## Inverse Kinematics

-Inverse kinematics is about calculating the angles of joints (i.e. angles of the servo motors on a arm) that will cause the end effector of a manipulator arm to reach some given desired position (x, y, z) in 3D space.
+Inverse kinematics is about calculating the angles of joints (i.e. angles of the servo motors on the arm) that will cause the end effector of a manipulator arm to reach some given desired position (x, y, z) in 3D space.
 To do that, we approximated the angles using Newon-Raphson method.

 - Used the two equations obtained from Forward kinematics and third equation regarding the orientation of the end effector.